Searching-Dream/SmtcCatcher/README.md

 # System Media Transport Controls Data Catcher

-this is a Java Project for developers get Smtc(System Media Transport Controls) Data form Windows System Api
+This is a Java Project for developers get Smtc(System Media Transport Controls) Data form Windows System Api By Java Native Interface

 ## What Data you can get

 - Music Title
 - Music Artist
 - Total Music Time